fabi1cazenave/suckless.vim/README.md

 * or an <kbd>Esc</kbd> is sent along with the key, i.e. <kbd>Alt</kbd><kbd>j</kbd> becomes <kbd>Esc</kbd><kbd>j</kbd> — that’s what happens with most terminal emulators.

-*suckless* should handle this properly, but in case your <kbd>Alt</kbd> shortcuts are not detected you can define the `g:MetaSendsEscape` variable explicitly:
+*suckless.vim* should handle this properly, but in case your <kbd>Alt</kbd> shortcuts are not detected you can define the `g:MetaSendsEscape` variable explicitly:

 ```vim
 let g:MetaSendsEscape = 0  " use this if Alt-j outputs an 'ê' on your terminal Vim